 Job hunting is a tough experience if you are getting a lot of rejections or, even worse, not hearing back at all.
-It is true that landing those first few jobs in journalism can be a frustrating situation to be in – you simply have to keep your head up while you knuckle down.
+It is true that chasing those first few jobs in journalism can be frustrating but you simply have to keep your head up while you knuckle down.

 Nail the CV and cover letter